codemascot/woocom-cc-invoice/readme.txt

 Helps user to send CC of the invoice to other third party email

 == Description ==
+This is a WordPress plugin and WooCommerce add on.
 This plugin provides the opportunity to the buyers to send the invoice to other third party email address.

 == Installation ==
 1. Upload the plugin to `wp-content/plugins` directory
-2. Go to the plugins dashboard at backend to activate the plugin.
+2. Go to the plugins dashboard at backend to activate this **WooCom CC Invoice** plugin.
-3. After activation you\'ll find the widget at your widget area dashboard.

 = Requirements =
 * WordPress 4.0